One-Particle Density Matrix Framework for Mode-Shell Correspondence: Characterizing Topology in Amorphous Higher-Order

-where the first term always vanishes for the Bogoliubov–de Gennes one-particle density matrix because the chiral constraint stems from the inherent particle-hole constraint.
 A nonzero contribution from $\Tr(C\theta)$ would require an imbalance between positive and negative modes, corresponding to chiral constraints that are generally artificial and rarely encountered in typical condensed matter systems.
+In our case, the first term always vanishes because the chiral constraint stems from the inherent particle-hole constraint of the Bogoliubov-de Gennes one-particle density matrix.
 The remaining term in Eq.~\eqref{eq:expand_mode_index} is only nonzero on the shell---the commutator $[\rho_\mathcal{A}, \theta]$ vanishes away from the shell since $\theta$ is constant in these regions.
 This means that the mode index in Eq.~(\ref{eq:mode_index}) can be expressed in terms of an index which is only nonzero on the shell, defining the shell index:

 When $\theta(\mathbf{x})$ varies smoothly over a length scale larger than the correlation length $\xi$ of $\rho_{\mathcal{A}}$, the commutator $[\rho_\mathcal{A}, \theta]$ becomes small and can be expanded in a gradient expansion, as shown in detail in appendix~\ref{app:gradient_expansion}.
-The commutator $[\rho_\mathcal{A}, \theta] \approx -\sum_i [\rho_\mathcal{A}, X_i] \, \partial_{x_i} \theta$, to leading order in $[\rho_\mathcal{A}, X_i]$, where $X_i$ are position operators in general spatial dimensions.
+The commutator $[\rho_\mathcal{A}, \theta] \approx \sum_i [\rho_\mathcal{A}, X_i] \, \partial_{x_i} \theta$, to leading order in $[\rho_\mathcal{A}, X_i]$, where $X_i$ are position operators in general spatial dimensions.
 This approximation is controlled by the exponential localization of $\rho_\mathcal{A}$, $\langle x|\rho_\mathcal{A}|x'\rangle \sim e^{-|x-x'|/\xi}$, and the leading correction scale as $\xi^2\partial_{x_i}\partial_{x_j}\theta$.
 This results in the alternative expression

 for the shell invariant, explicitly showing that the invariant is localized in the region where $\theta$ changes.

 In one dimension, the shell index is, up to a sign, equivalent to the local chiral marker of the restricted one-particle density matrix (see Appendix~\ref{app:chiral_marker} for a derivation),